Memorization, Emergence, and Explaining Reversal Failures: A Controlled Study of Relational Semantics in LLMs: Related work

-The reverse curse phenomenon was introduced by \citet{berglund2023reversal}.
+\paragraph{Reversal curse} The reverse curse phenomenon was introduced by \citet{berglund2023reversal}.
 Subsequent analyses attribute it to directional training signals induced by causal masking and propose training-time interventions that expose alternative conditioning patterns \cite{lv2024analysis, zhu2024towards}.
-In parallel, LLaDA\cite{nie2025large} suggests that departing from the standard AR paradigm can help mitigate this effect.
+Lin et al.~\citep{lin2024delving} further show that reversal generalization is highly sensitive to the structure of training documents, and interpret this effect through an inherent bias in fact recalling.
+In parallel, LLaDA \cite{nie2025large} suggests that departing from the standard AR paradigm can help mitigate this effect.